SEO is far from easy. Those of us who’ve been in the industry for more than a handful of years will tell you that change is the only real constant.

 When it comes to technical, on-page SEO for WordPress websites (as was covered in great detail in this complete guide) – ensuring that your site is set up in the best possible way to help you drive organic traffic is the first step to turning it into your biggest source of traffic.

-The strategies shared in this post are the same ones that we and our team have used when consulting at large enterprise companies to drive significant change to their organic traffic (and, in turn, also their revenue).
+The strategies shared in this post are the same ones that we and our team have used to grow Rank Math’s organic traffic.
 If you want to learn more about how to drive traffic to your websites – you’ll love our YouTube channel with new tutorials and walkthrough videos every single week:

 Have any additional questions about WordPress SEO you’d like us to cover in this post or in a future video?
 Let us know by Tweeting @rankmathseo. 💬